foundry-rs/book/src/forge/writing-tests.md

 Tests are written in Solidity.
 If the test function reverts, the test fails, otherwise it passes.

-Using the [Forge Standard Library](https://github.com/foundry-rs/forge-std) is the prefered way of writing tests with Foundry.
+Using the [Forge Standard Library](https://github.com/foundry-rs/forge-std) is the preferred way of writing tests with Foundry.

 In this section, we'll go over the basics using the functions from the [Dappsys Test](https://github.com/dapphub/ds-test) library, which is included in the Forge Standard Library.
 You will learn how to use more advanced stuff from the Forge Standard Library [soon](./forge-std.md).